New Mexico Trucking Accidents During Dust Storms can be Prevented by Complying with Federal Regulations and the Smith System of Defensive Driving

 Large commercial trucks, tankers, flatbeds, 18-wheelers, semis, big rigs, and other large trucks are all very dangerous vehicles.
 New Mexico trucking accidents are some of the most devastating accidents out there.
 This is true no matter what type of roadway they are on, be it either small local roads or interstate highways.
 These large truck vehicles get even more dangerous during dust storms which limit visibility and cause other problems on the roadway.
 This is why federal regulations require large commercial trucks to slow down as reasonable or stop in dust storms.
 Further, the Smith System of Defensive Driving teaches students to always aim high on the roadway and look down the road, while also visualizing the entire roadway and ensuring others can see you.

 When large commercial truck drivers fail to comply with the federal regulations and fail to adhere the the preached principles in the Smith System of Defensive Driving, people get hurt or killed.
-Here at the Mark Caruso, we are representing the estate of a victim killed in a New Mexico trucking accident occurring on Interstate 10 during an ongoing dust storm.
+Here at Caruso Law Offices, we are representing the estate of a victim killed in a New Mexico trucking accident occurring on Interstate 10 during an ongoing dust storm.
 Three large commercial trucks continued to plow down the interstate at a high rate of speed despite not being able to see in the dust storm.
 Three passenger vehicles reduced speed as reasonable under the circumstances, and were inevitably rear ended by the truck drivers which continued at full speed.
 This caused a large pileup accident, an explosion, and a fatal fire which killed seven passengers; none of the truck drivers were hurt.

-If you or a loved one were involved in a similar type of New Mexico trucking accident, contact the experienced trucking accident attorneys are the Mark Caruso by calling (505) 407-0458.
+If you or a loved one were involved in a similar type of New Mexico trucking accident, contact the experienced trucking accident attorneys are Caruso Law Offices by calling (505) 407-0458.
 We will fight for your rights and work hard to get you the maximum amount of compensation you are entitled to—including at trial.
 Like the present trial, who burned to death in a trapped motor vehicle and left an entire family which relied on him without a father, we will work zealously and diligently in representing you.

 Federal Regulations Require Truck Drivers To Slow Down or Stop in Dust Storms When Visibility is Limited